The Benefits of Temporary Employment

 1. Code of Conduct Exercise

 We recommend this exercise for the beginning of any retreat, event, or workshop.
 It sets the tone for your day and allows employees to feel like they have a say in what’s going on while team building in the workplace.
-In addition, this simple activity ensures your employees are building bonds through shared values.
+In addition, this simple unique team building game ensures your employees are building bonds through shared values – the goal behind many creative ideas for team building.

 Exercise Details